Tw1ZZLER/ThrowableBombs/README.md

 Blows up on contact with any block!

 Currently only developed for Minecraft 1.20
-Just a simple side project, nothing really important or serious.
+Just a simple side project, extremely important and serious.